-Surely, most operators are pretty much in the dark as to what DMR is and what it means to them.
-This page is an attempt to help explalin the system and start you on your way to understanding the system.
+Surely, most operators are pretty much in the dark as to what DMR really is and what it means to them.
+This page is an attempt to help explain the system and start you on your way to

-DMR (Digital Mobile Radio) is a digital voice and data protocol specification developed for use in Commerical radio but is now being used in amateur radio.
+DMR (Digital Mobile Radio) is a digital voice and data protocol specification developed for use in Commercial radio but is now being used by amateur radio users.

-As long as the signal strength is above a minimum threshold, the quality of the data received is better than an analog signal at the same strength.
-It is capable to linking other repeaters together and through the Internet by using Talk Groups, so HAMS may talk to another HAM radio in a different state or even a different country.
+As long as the signal strength is above a minimum threshold, the quality of the data received (AKA Packets)is better than an analog signal at the same strength.

-Another important aspect of DMR technology is its ability to send messages to emergency responders in the event of a disaster.
-Served agencies can instantly relate to sending messages to someone.
+Another important aspect of DMR technology is its ability to send short messages to emergency responders in the event of a disaster.

-The gateway control software or C-Bridges are what link the talk groups together through the repeaters.
-Repeaters are not linked but the talk groups are linked via internet into local repeaters which allows for World Wide contacts via a 5 Watt HT.
+Repeaters are not linked but the talk groups are linked via internet by these C-Bridges and into local repeaters which allows for World Wide contacts via a 5 Watt HT.

-Their are a few different networks out there and they are not all 100% compatable so check to see by looking them up on the internet.
+Their are a few different networks out there and they are not all 100% compatible so check to see by looking them up on the internet.

 The different networks are as follows: